 - Statement of appointment for Accreditation.
-Appointments will be available online in the Patagonia Run website as from March 2024.

-- Medical Certificate.
+Appointments will be available online in the Patagonia Run website as from March 2025. - Medical Certificate.
 Must indicate: Full name and ID number of the runner, and a text indicating that he/she is medically and physically fit to participate in Patagonia Run, indicating the chosen distance of 110k.
-It must include date, signature and seal of the issuing physician.
-Certificates issued more than 90 days prior to the event will not be accepted.
-Download model certificate here. - Runner Bracelet. - Bib number visible from the front during the whole race.
+It must include 2025 date, signature and seal of the issuing physician.
+Download model certificate here.

+- Runner Bracelet. - Bib number visible from the front during the whole race.
 Control staff along the race course MUST be able to read the number clearly. - Emergency or safety Whistle (not a toy whistle). - Headlamp: Mandatory 2 HEADLAMPS or handheld flashlights of 200 lumens or over.
 The higher the lumens, the better the efficiency for seeing the course with reflective tapes.